Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Forecast

 \subsection{Impacts of $N_{\rm bin}$ and RSD}

-Our forecast results presented before are based on a fixed bandwidth of $8.75$\,MHz and by including $\delta_n$ and RSD contributions to the signals.
+Our forecast results presented before are based on a fixed channel bandwidth of $8.75$\,MHz and by including $\delta_n$ and RSD contributions to the signals.
 However, different binning schemes or contributions to the signals will indeed affect the projected uncertainties by altering the signal and noise level alone or simultaneously.
 In this subsection, we extend our discussion to the impacts of the number of frequency channels $N_{\rm bin}$ and RSD on the Fisher forecast.
 For simplicity, we merely focus on BINGO and one may turn to~\cite{Chen:2019jms} for a similar discussion on SKA.

 A careful choice of binning scheme is of fundamental importance to a successful HI IM operation.
-Once we have specified the observed frequency range, the bandwidth $\Delta\nu$ is determined by the number of frequency channels $N_{\rm bin}$.
+Once we have specified the observed frequency range, the channel bandwidth $\Delta\nu$ is determined by the number of frequency channels $N_{\rm bin}$.
 As depicted in Fig.~\ref{fig.BINGO_noise}, both signal and noise levels get enhanced upon narrowing $\Delta\nu$ or equivalently by increasing $N_{\rm bin}$.
 This competing relationship raises a question to the existence of an optimal $\Delta\nu$ or $N_{\rm bin}$.
 On one hand, increased tomographic slices will accommodate more cosmological information, especially in time evolution and small-scale structures.
 On the other hand, the signal to noise ratio at $\ell \lesssim 200$ is, in fact, reduced due to higher increments in both shot and thermal noises.
 In an attempt to answer that question, we explore a wide range of $N_{\rm bin}$ from $4\sim96$ and their corresponding constraints on $\boldsymbol{\theta}$.
-We plot the ratios of these projected uncertainties relative to those with $N_{\rm bin} = 4$ in Fig.~\ref{fig.Nz} for four IDE scenarios, respectively.
+We plot the ratios of these projected uncertainties relative to those with $N_{\rm bin} = 4$ in Fig.~\ref{fig.Nz} for Model II \& III, respectively, but neglect those for Model I \& IV due to their similarities.
 It is evident that the ratios shrink very quickly until $N_{\rm bin} \simeq 30$, and then they level off and eventually asymptotic to constants when $N_{\rm bin} \geq 80$, suggesting little or no additional information over there.
 Such kind of downward trend applies to every IDE scenario, without any exception.
 In this sense, setting $N_{\rm bin} = 32$ in this work as the fiducial value of BINGO configuration does not lose significant information and, furthermore, it meets the requirement of an efficient computation.